nikodunk/blog/_drafts/2022-07-08-how-politics-is-like-open-source.md

 tags: ["Essay"]
 ---

-similarities between how decisions are made in open source community and how decisions are made in US democracy, specifically leftist, conservative, centrist political parties
+Similarities between how decisions are made in open source community and how decisions are made in US democracy, specifically leftist, conservative, centrist political parties

-Taking teams and point-making out of it onto more neutral software ground can give learnings.
+Taking teams and point-making out of it onto more neutral software ground maybe teach us something.
 Popularity contest winner maybe teaches us about where democracy should go.

 Caveats:

 - Users = Voters?
 Sort of, but of course in democracy born into it, while in open-source a self-selected 1%.
 Does the system "work" for all or most users?